thebrumby/HotWalletClaimer/docs/MIGRATESERVER.md

 4. Follow the general installation instructions at [LINUX.md](docs/LINUX.md).

+5. Using SSH, ShellNGN, or some other tool that you connect to the server with, copy `compressed_files.tar.gz` from your old server to the new one.

-5. Copy `compressed_files.tar.gz` into the `HotWalletBot` directory and decompress it:
+6. Copy `compressed_files.tar.gz` into the `HotWalletBot` directory and decompress it:
    ```bash
    cp /path/to/compressed_files.tar.gz /path/to/HotWalletBot
    ```